erickt/rust-zmq/README.md

 # About

 The `zmq` crate provides bindings for the `libzmq` library from the [ZeroMQ](https://zeromq.org/) project.
-This project is a fork of the [https://github.com/erickt/rust-zmq](rust-zmq) project, with the intent of keeping it actively maintained.

-This project removes the `cmake` dependency of this project, as well as update the dependencies.
-It has also removed the `pkgconfig` build in favor of always building a vendored version of this library.
+The API exposed by `zmq` should be safe (in the usual Rust sense), but it follows the C API closely, so it is not very idiomatic.

 # Compatibility

-The aim of this fork is to track latest zmq releases as close as possible, while in the beginning aming to be a drop in replacement of the original `zmq` library.
-Though over time we'll most likely abandon that, in favor of our own library features.
+The aim of this project is to track latest zmq releases as close as possible.

+Regarding the minimum Rust version required, `zmq` is CI-tested on current stable channels of Rust.

 # Usage